philips-software/terraform-provider-hsdp/docs/resources/stl_config.md

 # hsdp_stl_config
-Manage configuration of a STL device
+Manage configuration of a STL device.
+Set `sync` to true to immediately sync the config to the device, otherwise you should create a dependency on a `hsdp_stl_sync` resource to batch sync changes.

 ## Example usage
 ```hcl